LiveSplit/LiveSplit.Server/README.md

 ### Layout Settings

-#### Port
+#### TCP Port

-**Port** is the door (1 of thousands) on your computer that this program sends data through.
+**TCP Port** is the door (1 of thousands) on your computer that this program sends data through.
 Default is **16834**.
 This should be fine for most people, but depending on network configurations, some ports may be blocked.
 See also https://en.wikipedia.org/wiki/Port_%28computer_networking%29

 #### Local IP